rajashree23/DoYouKnowMe/README.md

 # DoYouKnowMe

 It's a CLI app that would ask you 5 questions about Rajashree!
-Are you ready to explore? :)
+Are you ready to test yourself? :)

 # Let's go